 Artery enables V2X simulations based on ETSI ITS-G5 protocols like GeoNetworking and BTP.
 Single vehicles can be equipped with multiple ITS-G5 services through Artery’s middleware, which also provides common Facilities for these services.

 Artery started as an extension of the Veins framework but can be used independently nowadays.
-Please refer to its documentation for details about Veins.

 Simulation model for the lower communication layers of the Bluetooth Low Energy (BLE) protocol, primarily PHY and LL.
 Based on MiXiM.
 Developed and tested with OMNeT++ version 4.4.1 and MiXiM version 2.3.